 - Contact Us

-Ok, so you’ve made the all important decision to run a webinar.
-You get your content together, send your invites and make your presentation.
-But instead of a pipeline of interested, qualified leads you get...well nothing.
-A low attendance rate, no engagement, no pipeline, no leads.
+Okay, so you’ve decided decision to run a webinar.
+You plan and compile your content, send your invites and create your webinar presentation.
+But, instead of a pipeline of interested, qualified leads you get: a low attendance rate, no engagement, no pipeline, no leads.
 What happened?

-As I’ve written about before, webinars are amazing tools for everything from lead generation to thought leadership, but not every webinar is created equal.
-So why do some webinars fail where others flourish?
+As I’ve mentioned time and time again, webinars are effective content marketing tools for everything - from lead generation to thought leadership. but not every webinar is created equal.
+So why do some webinars fail, where others flourish?

-Here’s a question - how can you tell if something is successful if you haven’t defined what that success looks like?
+Here’s a question: how can you tell if your webinar is successful if you haven’t defined what that success looks like?
 The answer is you can’t.

-Too many people go into their webinars not having defined what they want to get out of it.
+Too many people dive into presenting a webinar without having first defined what they want to get out of it.
 Is it a lead generation webinar?
 Are you trying to establish your business as a thought leader?
-These are two different goals, and while they may work together, success for one isn’t necessarily success for the other.
+These are two very different goals, and while they may work hand-in-hand, success for one isn’t necessarily success for the other.

-To avoid any ambiguity, make sure you set goals and set up metrics to measure whether your webinar has met these goals.
-Not only will this tell you whether or not your webinar was a success, it will show you where you can improve for next time.
+To avoid any ambiguity, make sure you set goals and choose metrics to measure whether your webinar has met these goals.
+Not only will this tell you whether or not your webinar was a success, it will help to inform your future strategy.

-It’s all well and good to set goals, but you need to ensure your goals are realistic.
+It’s all well and good to set goals for your webinar, but you need to ensure your goals are realistic.
 Otherwise, you’re setting yourself up to fail.

-If your goal is lead generation, make sure you know what your baseline is.
-What does a normal webinar for your company or industry get?
-How big is your contact database?
-You shouldn’t expect to get 10,000 registrants if you have a contact database of 12,000.
+If your goal is lead generation, make sure you know your baseline.
+How many leads does an average webinar for your company or industry generate?
+How large is your contact database?
+You shouldn’t expect to get 10,000 registrants if you have a contact database of 12,000 people.

-You should also be aware of the averages for the medium itself.
-I’ve seen marketers disappointed with a registrant to attendee conversion rate of 60%, not realising the average webinar gets a 30-40% conversion rate.
+You should also be aware of the industry averages for the medium itself.
+I’ve seen marketers disappointed with a registrant to attendee conversion rate of 60%, not realizing the average conversion rate for a webinar is 30-40%.

-Who is this webinar for?
-If you don’t know the answer to this question then you’ll probably struggle to make it a success.
+Who is your webinar for?
+If you can’t answer that simple question then you will probably struggle to achieve webinar success.

-It’s also important to think of your audience when planning the logistics of your webinar.
-What day will work best for them?
-What time?
-How long should it be?
-If you use these questions as the basis for your planning, you’ll create an event that will ensure your audience is interested and engaged.
+It’s also important to think of your target audience when planning the logistics of your webinar.
+What day and time will work best for them?
+How long should your webinar be?
+If you consider all of these queries during your planning stage, you can create an event that drives maximum audience attendance and engagement.

-You can have everything in place - the goals, the content, the speakers - but if you’re not promoting your webinar properly, it will all be for naught.
+You can have everything in place - your webinar goals, content and your presenters - but, if you’re not promoting your webinar properly, it will all be for naught.

-One of the most important parts of any webinar is the marketing aspect, which is more than just sending an email invite and event reminder.
-Promoting your webinar requires plans, goals, and effort.
+One of the most important parts of any webinar is the marketing aspect, which involves more than simply sending an email invite and event reminder to your database.
+Promoting your webinar requires comprehensive plans, goals, and promotional efforts.

-You know what audiences hate?
-Being tricked into being sold to.
+You know what audiences despise?
+Feeling as though they are being sold to by companies.
 If you’re inviting contacts to a webinar about an industry topic, don’t turn it into a clandestine sales pitch.
-Not only will this frustrate your attendees, but it will all but ensure they don’t show up to the next webinar.
+Not only will this frustrate your attendees, but it will also ensure they don’t show up to the next webinar.

-Webinars can be used as a sales tools, but are more effective when they’re used to nurture leads, engage them.
-Treat your webinar attendees as a pipeline to be nurtured, and let your sales teams worry about the hard sell.
+Obviously webinars can be used as a sales tools, but they are much more effective when they’re used to nurture leads and engage them with valuable content.
+Treat your webinar attendees as a pipeline to be nurtured, and let your sales teams worry about the hard sell further down the line.

-The more your contacts trust you and the more highly they think of you as an industry leader, the more likely they are to buy what you are (eventually) selling.
+The more your contacts trust your brand as an industry leader, the more likely they are to buy what you are (eventually) selling.
 Just like anything, it’s all about striking a balance.

 Call: +1 206 259 2141